 The second section begins with a long vertical wall with plenty of brackets.
 Go up the slab and on the right you can see the suspension bridge that we will soon follow.
-Continue slightly diagonally until you cross a airy and then meet the bridge.
-Cross it and you will soon reach the end of the via ferrata (2h 30 'from the start - 3h total).
+Continue slightly diagonally till we reach an airy traverse and then meet bridge.
+We then cross it and short after we reach the end of the via ferrata (2h 30 'from the start - 3h total).
 Continue on the path and reach the top (5 'from the end of the via ferrata).

 The Funs Ferrata is definitely challenging, exposed and athletic.
 The first section is the most challenging due to the overhanging walls.
 The subsequent sections, although challenging, are less tiring and more pleasant.

 It is a French type via ferrata with plenty of brackets, decidedly athletic and not very climbing.
 It still remains fun and adrenaline.

 The Ferrata dei Funs is located quite close to another route: in just under an hour by car you can reach the beginning of the itinerary of the Via Ferrata of the BEC Valletta.
 Among the others via ferrate in the province of Cuneo which we suggest to deepen there are also the Ferrata degli Alpini, the Via Ferrata Chiaronto, the Ferrata Rocca dei Senghi and of Camoglieres in Val Varaita.
 If you want to move to the south instead you can reach the Via Ferrata of the Artists.